iCreature/pageforge/docs/introduction.md

 ### Document Structure

-DocuForge supports a variety of content sections:
+PageForge supports a variety of content sections:

 - Headers and titles
 - Paragraphs with formatted text